vacp2p/rfc-index/vac/raw/mix.md

 The Mix protocol enhances anonymity in libp2p by implementing a mix network, where messages are anonymized through multiple relay nodes before reaching the intended recipient.
-The Sphinx packet format is a well-researched method for achieving this, offering strong anonymity properties by concealing sender and recipient information at each relay.
+The Sphinx packet format is a well-researched component which this specification leverages to achieving this, offering strong anonymity properties by concealing sender and recipient information at each relay.